-- The love and care within our church family is apparent. - Strong Bible teaching with a solid grounding in both the Old and New Testaments. - Dependence on God in prayer and openness to gifts of the Holy Spirit. - · Modern and hospitable facilities. - · A strong financial position. - Lively and inclusive work with children and young people. - · Active in community outreach.
+- The love and care within our church family is apparent. - Strong Bible teaching with a solid grounding in both the Old and New Testaments. - Dependence on God in prayer and openness to gifts of the Holy Spirit. - · Modern and hospitable facilities. - Lively and inclusive work with children and young people. - · Active in community outreach.